zimtsui/amenda/README.md

 A node in a AI workflow can be represented as an async generator function which yields values to the caller.
 If the node is not satisfied with the input, a `Rejected` value can be thrown back to the caller.

-If the caller is not satisfied with the yielded value, a `Rejected` value as feedback can be `next`ed back into the node and wait for the next revised yield.
-If the caller is satisfied with the value, a `Finalized` value should be thrown back into the node to inform the node of the termination.
+If the caller is not satisfied with the yielded value, it can send a `Rejected` back into the node via the `next` method and wait for the next revised yield.
+If the caller is satisfied with the yielded value, it can throw a `Finalized` into the node to inform it of the termination.

 ```ts
 import { Rejected } from '@zimtsui/amenda';